4b6b81f756077a59602d9f7160652006/agent/README.md

  already a decent size interview problem I have opted for focusing on (1) and (2).

-How I approached the problem boils down to: psuedo-randomness; time & ordering of messages; and, distribution.
+How I approached the problem boils down to: pseudo-randomness; time & ordering of messages; and, distribution.
 I have discussed these below.

-### psuedo-randomness
+### pseudo-randomness

-I interpretted the _deterministic_ random number requirement to mean: each run as a whole is deterministic starting from a single seed, with individual nodes all having their own independent pseudo-random stream.
-I implemented this in a pretty naive way, the leader starts with a single seed for a RNG, the leader splits the RNG by generating a derived seed (deterministically from the first seed) in order for each follower.
+I interpreted the _deterministic_ random number requirement to mean: each run as a whole is deterministic starting from a single seed, with individual nodes all having their own independent pseudo-random stream.
+I implemented this in a pretty naive way, the leader starts with a single seed for a RNG, the leader splits the RNG by generating a derived seed (deterministic from the first seed) in order for each follower.
 Each follower then uses that seed to generate its own independent stream of numbers.
-There are more throrough alorithms for creanting splittable RNG's, but they didn't seem necessary in this case.
+There are more thorough algorithms for creating splitable RNG's, but they didn't seem necessary in this case.

 ### time & order of messages